paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 ## Extrinsic state

+One can build a mental model in order to understand which events can be generated.
 While an extrinsic is being watched, it has the following properties:

 - `isValidated`: `yes` or `not-yet`.
 An extrinsic is initially `not-yet` validated.
 A `validated` event indicates that the extrinsic has now been validated.
-After a certain number of blocks, an extrinsic will automatically become `not-yet` validated again and needs to be validated again.
+After a certain number of blocks or in case of retractation, an extrinsic automatically becomes `not-yet` validated and needs to be validated again.
 No event is generated to indicate that an extrinsic is no longer validated, however a `validated` event will be generated again when an extrinsic is validated again.

 - `bestChainBlockIncluded`: an optional block hash and index.
 An extrinsic is initially included in no block.
 It can automatically become included in a block of the best chain.
 A `bestChainBlockIncluded` event reports updates to this property.